 But is this option still viable today?

-How Can You Sell Your Soul to the Industry?
+How Do You Sell Your Soul In The Music Industry

 Obviously, this won’t be a first-hand account of how to become an international pop star.